Johnmichael/LagCast/README.md

 estimated latency, furthermore it intelligently cancels spells without any further configuration or special macros required.

 It is similar in functionality to  Namreeb's [Nampower](https://github.com/namreeb/nampower).
-The benefit of this AddOn is that it lacks the risk of a primitive anti-cheat believing you are attempting to hack or otherwise cheat.
+Comparatively the benefit of this AddOn is that it lacks the risk of a primitive anti-cheat believing you are attempting to hack or otherwise cheat.